vsimonovski/blog.js/content/blog/enhance-git-workflow-with-git-hooks/index.md

 }
 ```

-Now we can extend hooks property inside `package.json`:
+Now we can extend hooks property inside the `package.json`:

 ```json{6}
 // package.json